Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 Donation protected

-As the Russo-Ukrainian War moves towards 1,000 days there are few, if any, Ukrainian families who have not been impacted; emotionally, financially, physically or tragically.
+As the Russo-Ukrainian War moves past 1,250 days there are few, if any, Ukrainian families who have not been impacted; emotionally, financially, physically or tragically.
+Our continued support remains as important as ever.

-ADDENDUM - GoFundMe are rightly reviewing fundraisers related to the Ukraine crisis to help ensure fundraisers are compliant.
-The Trust & Safety team at GoFundMe completed its review of this account on Friday 27 September 2024, and the account is cleared to continue raising funds on GoFundMe.
-I am happy to provide the information required to ensure complete transparency:
+ADDENDUM - GoFundMe is rightly reviewing fundraisers related to the Ukraine crisis to ensure compliance.
+The Trust & Safety team at GoFundMe completed reviews of this account on 27 September 2024 and 29 April 2025; the account is cleared to continue raising funds.

+TRANSPARENCY STATEMENT - you can find our complete transparency statement at the end of this platform.
 Please be assured that I fund all my own personal expenses; flights, accommodation and meals.
-This ensures that every penny you kindly donate is applied to supporting a project for the Ukrainian community; I take no 'overhead' expenses.
+This ensures that every penny you donate is applied to supporting a project for the Ukrainian community; I take no 'overhead' expenses.

 Good morning, Nick!